willjnz/orca-coding-challenge/README.md

 - Move Away from GDAL Shell Commands and Use Python Packages.
 This allows for more intense analysis, simplifies the pipeline, and ensures better error handling and debugging.
 - Run PostgreSQL in Another Docker Container.
 This provides the flexibility to scale and configure the database independently.
 Resource allocation, and backup/recover are made simpler.
 - Leverage PostGIS Functions for Geospatial Processing: I am already simplifying using PostGIS.
 If we had to do queries or joins then we should definitely use PostGIS.
-- Batch processing with Airflow:  break the processing of large bathymetry datasets into smaller, discrete tasks.
+- Batch processing with Airflow: batch processing is necessary because the bathymetry can only be downloaded for a certain maximum AOI size.
+We must break the processing of large bathymetry datasets into smaller, discrete tasks.
 For example, you can split the dataset by geographical regions, or depth ranges, and then process each batch separately.
 - Parallel Execution: whether using Airflow or not, executing multiple tasks in parallel, should significantly speed up processing when dealing with large datasets.
 For example, you can process different regions or depth layers concurrently.
 - Batch processing with PostgreSQL: Use SQL to handle large data volumes in batches.
 This can be done by processing data in chunks, running batch jobs that process records in smaller pieces, and updating the status of each batch.
 This prevents the processing pipeline from overloading the system when working with large datasets.
 - Add Data Validation and Logging.
-This would be done manually for now I think.
 - Add Automated Testing.
 Unit and Integration tests.
--
+- Check if the data has already been processed, so that time is not wasted reprocessing (especially when debugging)

 # Setup:
+Follow these steps in order.

 ## PostgreSQL